FPT Approximations for Fair Sum of Radii with Outliers and General Norm Objectives: An FPT -approximation for

 \subsection{The Algorithm}

-The pseudocode for our main algorithm is described in~\Cref{algo:colksupalgo}, which calls the iterative ball-finding subroutine described in~\Cref{algo:settle cluster} for every optimal cluster.
-As described in~\Cref{ss:techov}, this procedure builds a collection of dense balls of radius $\mathrm{OPT}$ over the remaining points and examines their geometric and combinatorial structure.
-The structural trichotomy guarantees that among these balls, one can either directly recover an optimal cluster or identify a small configuration whose expansion settles a cluster up to a constant-factor loss.
+The pseudocode for our main algorithm is described in~\Cref{algo:colksupalgo}.
+Initially, all the optimal clusters are unmarked.
+Then, the algorithm calls the iterative ball-finding subroutine, described in~\Cref{algo:settle cluster}, for every unmarked optimal cluster.
+As described in~\Cref{ss:techov}, this subroutine builds a collection of dense balls of the corresponding optimal cluster radius over the remaining points and examines their geometric and combinatorial structure.
+The structural trichotomy guarantees that among these balls, one can either directly recover an optimal cluster or identify a small configuration whose expansion settles at least one cluster up to a constant-factor loss.